Overview

 Research interests

-resilience; politics of climate change adaptation policy; climate/environmental (in)justices; climate migration; African politics; politics of knowledge production; decolonial theories; pluriversal politics; capability approach; agency; neoliberalism; discourses of governmentality, biopolitics and (bio)power.
+resilience; politics of climate change adaptation policy; just energy transition; digital innovation and Artificial Intelligence; climate/environmental (in)justices; climate migration; aid localisation; African politics; politics of knowledge production; Indigeneity and local knowledge systems; decolonial theories; pluriversal politics; discourses of governmentality, biopolitics and (bio)power

 Clement Amponsah